Coffee Grind Size ChartLast updated on 5/02/2022

 Storing Coffee in the Freezer

-You can store whole coffee beans in the freezer for up to a month if you do not use/disturb them within that time period.
+- Storing Future-Use Coffee Beans in the Freezer - You can store whole coffee beans in the freezer for up to a month if you do not use/disturb them within that period.
 Before freezing your coffee beans, divide them into small portions in airtight bags.
-When you thaw your frozen coffee beans, place them on a shelf away from heat, light, and moisture.
+Defrost frozen coffee beans on a shelf away from heat, light, and moisture.
 Grind and brew your coffee beans within two weeks of thawing them.

 How Long Does Coffee Last?

-Whole coffee beans stay fresh for two to three weeks before their quality and flavor significantly reduce.
-In contrast, pre-ground coffee holds its peak freshness for approximately 30 minutes.
+Whole coffee beans stay fresh for two to three weeks before their quality and flavor reduce.
+Pre-ground coffee holds its peak freshness for approximately 30 minutes.

 Back to Top

 You don't need an expensive coffee maker to serve a delicious cup of coffee.
-Grinding your own coffee beans is the least expensive way to achieve balanced extraction and delight guests with smooth and rich cups of coffee.
-Reference back to our coffee grind chart to achieve the right coffee grind consistency for your brewing method and operational needs.
+Grinding your coffee beans is the least expensive way to achieve balanced extraction and delight guests with smooth and rich cups of coffee.
+Reference back to our coffee grind chart to achieve the right coffee grind consistency for your brewing method.